Councilor Dan Lewis is pleased to present the Volcano Heights Sector Development Plan (SDP), last amended in November 2014.

 - The Volcano Heights Sector Development Plan surrounds the intersection of Paseo del Norte and Unser Boulevard, between Universe Boulevard on the west and the Petroglyph National Monument on the east.

-- The Volcano Trails Sector Development Plan (adopted in August 2011) is west of Volcano Heights.
+- The Volcano Trails Sector Development Plan (originally adopted in August 2011) is west of Volcano Heights.

-- The Volcano Cliffs Sector Development Plan (adopted in May 2011) is south of Volcano Heights and Volcano Trails, bordered by the Petroglyph National Monument to the east and Major Public Open Space owned by the City of Albuquerque to the west.
+- The Volcano Cliffs Sector Development Plan (originally adopted in May 2011) is south of Volcano Heights and Volcano Trails, bordered by the Petroglyph National Monument to the east and Major Public Open Space owned by the City of Albuquerque to the west.